nifey/nifey.github.io/content/post/syzkaller.md

       CONFIG_SECURITYFS=y
     ```
 -   Compile
     ```bash
       make -j16
     ```

 ### 2. Setup Qemu {#2-dot-setup-qemu}

--   Create rootfs with SSH access
+-   Create rootfs with SSH access.
     We need a root filesystem for booting the kernel in a QEMU virtual machine.
     Syzkaller provides a helper script _tools/create-image.sh_ for creating a debian image.
     The script also creates ssh keys for logging into the VM through SSH.
     ```nil
       git clone https://github.com/google/syzkaller
       cd syzkaller
       ./tools/create-image.sh -d buster             # Create a debian buster image
       # Now you should find buster.img, buster.id_rsa, buster.id_rsa.pub created
     ```
--   Test Qemu
+-   Test Qemu.
     Syzkaller accesses VM through SSH and so we need to ensure that the kernel boots and that we are able to SSH into the VM using the generated SSH keys.
     If the VM boots fine and we are able to SSH into it, then we are all set for fuzzing.
     ```nil
       # Start qemu with the compiled kernel and debian image
       KERNEL=/home/nihaal/linux     # Path to linux source